 The Pulla Bread Legacy (and confessional)

 This bread has been a Harris family staple since Emily’s dad made it for her mom when they were first married.
-The best part—he made it out of boredom on his two week Christmas break from law school!
-Finding the recipe in a cookbook he had from his time spent living in Finland on a mission, he surprised his wife with braided loaves of bread and an apartment scented with sweet cardamom.
+The best part—he made it out of boredom on his two-week Christmas break from law school!
+After finding the recipe in a cookbook he had from his time living in Finland on a mission, he surprised his wife with braided loaves of bread and an apartment scented with sweet cardamom.

 Emily’s favorite memory is of a particularly snowy December night when the roads hadn’t been plowed yet.
 Dad pulled her and her brother through the neighborhood on their Radio Flyer sled to deliver the loaves.
 It’s THAT worth it!

 More than one of their friends have confessed to eating entire loaves themselves, even hiding the special delivery from their spouse.
 Clearly, you should make this bread and see what all the fuss is about!